cdc-ap66/dsops-tools-comparison/README.md

 - Providing a central model registry
 - **Offering a UI for visualizing and comparing experiments**
 - *Bindings for popular ML packages*

+Similar and competitive technologies to mlflow include:

+- kubeflow

 ### DVC (Data Version Control)